 A satellite office was established in 1983 at the St. Phillips Church in Wiscasset and a second in 1990 at the Knox County Child Abuse and Neglect Council office in Rockland.
 These later were folded into operation at the Damariscotta office.
 In March of 2000, an office was established in Belfast, to accommodate the addition of Waldo County to the service area.
 The office employed a program coordinator/case manager and VISTA member to maintain the programming in that county.

 In the Spring of 2003, the Belfast office was closed and the responsibility for providing mentoring program options to the Midcoast region was re-centralized in the Damariscotta office.
 In March 2005 after a transitional period of a few years, one of the original founders of BBBS Mid-Maine returned to help recruit new leadership.
 The new leadership led to a renewed mission focus and strong, sustainable growth.
-The agency expanded its staff by securing a grant for two VISTA (Volunteer in Service to America) member positions in 2006 and hired a Director of Development in 2007.
+The agency expanded its staff by securing a grant for two VISTA (Volunteer in Service to America) member positions in 2006 and hired a fund development professional.
 The result was an increase in annual revenue and youth served from less than 100 to over 350 throughout Knox, Lincoln and Waldo Counties.

 The strategic growth plan of Big Brothers Big Sisters of Mid-Maine, called Vision 400, outlined an expansion of both the Community-Based and School-Based Mentoring Programs through 2010.
 The team implementing Vision 400, a plan to serve 400 youth through both programs on an annual basis, brought the agency back to previous highs for annual youth served achieved during the early 2000’s.